AlanKrajina/JS-learn/SQL.md

 6

-SELECT aisle, SUM(quantity) FROM groceries GROUP BY aisle;     // returns ALL aisles + SUM of Quantity for EACH aisle with SAME NUMBER
+SELECT aisle, SUM(quantity) FROM groceries GROUP BY aisle;     // returns ALL aisles reduced + SUM of Quantity for EACH aisle with SAME aisle  NUMBER

 aisle	SUM(quantity)
 2	      9
 4	      1
 7	      4
 12	      1

+SELECT type, SUM(calories) AS total_calories FROM exercise_logs GROUP BY type;

+// using AS we change the colum name from CALORIES to TOTAL_CALORIES

 https://www.khanacademy.org/computing/computer-programming/sql/sql-basics/pp/project-design-a-store-database
 ```